Comparable

 These are dynamic changes in the current sort order, i.e., they are happening while the program (the application, Spotify or whatever) is running.

-s to support these changes in desired sort orders?
+Can we programmatically spin up new Comparators to support these changes in desired sort orders?

-Doesn't this seem like a lot of work to just write one compare
+Doesn't this seem like a lot of work to just write one compare function?

-function, we went through the rigmarole of wrapping it in a class and creating an object.
+All we really care about is that compare function, but because we need to "pass" the compare function to the sort function, we went through the rigmarole of wrapping it in a class and creating an object.

 Lambdas allow us to treat functions as values that can be stored and passed around, e.g., as parameters to other functions.